deps/Berzerk/README.txt

 - Player looses a life if touching a wall
 - Player can switch rooms
 - Entry door is blocked when entering a room

+- Player can shoot
+--- Press the fire button and direction
+--- Player cannot move while shooting
+--- Bullets are removed if touching a wall or is outside the room